-Imagine a 1970 Journal Entry from a Mormon on Blacks and Priesthood
+Imagine a 1970 Journal Entry on Blacks and Priesthood

 “Blacks should have the priesthood.
 That’s what my heart tells me, but what if I’m wrong?
 Is it inspiration, or just my own carnal desires?
 Do I just want the popular thing?
 Well, that’s complicated.
 It’s popular enough outside the Church, but not so much within.
 I want to believe some of the leaders see things the way I do.
 They want change, as I do.
 I hope.
 Maybe they just can’t see how to do it without destroying the Church, undermining the faith of the members?
 I love the Church too.
 Why can’t we just change?
 The haunting feelings return.
 Maybe I’ve overlooked something.
 Maybe I’m wrong.